 But we're going to open the box, especially to make sure that what's inside is a watch and not the whiskey I promised you.

 This is all you'll find.
 The Fenix 3 comes with a travel charger, which in the European version includes EU and UK adapters.
 With it you can charge your watch with the USB sync and charging cable, but you can also use your mobile phone's USB charger.
 In addition to the watch, chest strap and HRM-Run pulse sensor.

 Here's the Garmin Fenix 3 after the protective sticker has been removed.
 It's still asleep.
 The bezel is made of stainless steel, while the case is made of polymer, a lightweight and resistant material.
 As with the Fenix 2, there are 5 buttons positioned in the same way.

 It's a big watch, 51x51mm.
 Despite its width, it's only 16mm deep (1mm less than the Fenix 2) and weighs 82 grams in the rubber strap version.
 It doesn't get uncomfortable in everyday life, at least if you're used to big watches.

-On the left side of the clock you can find the illumination button and the menu navigation buttons.
-As you can see, it has some logos engraved, because in addition to the main function they have secondary functions.
-You can turn off the clock by holding the illumination button (or block the screen).
-If you hold the central button down you will enter the main menu, and if you press the lower button while you are in activity you will register a "lap".
+On the left side of the watch you can find the illumination button and the menu scroll buttons.
+As you will see, there are some logos engraved on them, because in addition to the main function they have secondary functions.
+You can turn off the watch by holding down the illumination button (or lock the display).
+If you press and hold the middle button you will enter the main menu, and if you press the lower button while you are in activity you will record a "lap".